Research Frontiers

-Research Frontiers is a nanotechnology company based in Woodbury, New York that was founded by Robert Saxe in 1965 to develop light control technology from Polaroid.
+Research Frontiers is an American nanotechnology company based in Woodbury, New York that was founded by Robert Saxe in 1965 to develop light control technology from Polaroid known as smart glass.
 The company develops and licenses its patented SPD-SmartGlass technology.
 The company currently has six full-time employees.

 Industries

 Research Frontiers' technology is applicable in transportation production, including aircraft, vehicles, boats, and yachts.
 It is also marketed for architectural development of residential homes and commercial offices, and for art and artifact conservation.